-The Basilica of Sant’Ambrogio was heavily bombed during the Second World War and has been extensively restored.
+The basilica was heavily bombed during World War II and has been extensively restored.

 The Basilica di Sant'Ambrogio is a place of worship, so attire covering shoulders and knees is recommended.

 Milan (Milano) is the capital of Lombardy and one of the most important cities in northern Italy.
 It is well-connected by train to Florence, Rome, and Venice for an easy day trip, and the Basilica is located in the central Piazza Sant'Ambrogio, a short stroll west from the Duomo and served by the Sant'Ambrogio metro stop on the green line.

 The basilica is open daily from 10am to 12pm and again from 2:30 to 6pm; on Sundays, it is closed to visitors in the morning.

 Basilica of Sant’ Ambrogio Architecture

 One of Milan's oldest churches, Sant’Ambrogio has undergone a number of renovations and embraces an eclectic mix of architectural styles.
 Partially rebuilt in the 11th century, the basilica has a squat Lombard facade and an atrium lined by two loggias with arches leading to the entrance; intricate Byzantine reliefs decorate the loggia capitals.
 Interior highlights include the apse mosaic of Christ, the paleo-Christian San Vittore in Ciel d'Oro chapel, and a number of carved pulpits and tombs, including the final resting place of Emperor Louis II.
 The church's entrance is flanked by two bell towers of differing heights that date from when two monastic orders were housed in the basilica, one in the northern cloister and another in the southern cloister.